Becksteinlab/imdclient/docs/source/usage.rst

     Info: INTERACTIVE MD AWAITING CONNECTION

-You are now ready to connect to the simulation engine with a client.
+You are now ready to connect to the simulation engine with the IMDClient.

 LAMMPS
 ------